mangoseller/ParameterPGD/README.md

 - **input_space_adv**: A control model adversarially trained with (10%) adversarial samples generated in the input space
 - **pgd**: A model trained with a parameter-based *PGD* method applied to a random subset of 30% of the identified invalid examples
-- **full_pgd**: A model where *PGD* is applied to every invalid sample Note that all networks were optimized using *ADAM* (Adaptive Moment Estimation)
+- **full_pgd**: A model where *PGD* is applied to every invalid sample

+Note that all networks were optimized using **ADAM** (Adaptive Moment Estimation)

 I compare these models on their ability to detect invalid cases (by abstaining) under various test conditions.
-The model abstains by regressively outputting the abstention token, -1.0 (or a value close enough, as determined by tolerances in our loss function).
+Models abstain by outputting the abstention token: `-1.0` rather than the actual answer of the arithmetic they are presented with in a regression task
-In addition to standard metrics, I analyze the loss landscapes using techniques adapted from [Visualizing the Loss Landscape of Neural Nets](https://arxiv.org/pdf/1712.09913v3) and visualize decision boundaries.
+In addition to standard metrics, I analyze the loss landscapes of the models using techniques adapted from [Visualizing the Loss Landscape of Neural Nets](https://arxiv.org/pdf/1712.09913v3) and visualize decision boundaries.

 ## Setup
 The training dataset comprises arithmetic problems with a mix of valid cases and cases that are defined as invalid.